sal55/langs/Benchmarks.md

 ### Summary

-I spent a week and a half making the simplest kinds of optimations.
-I didn't want to get into serious academic algorithms, or get involved in the details of x64 instruction scheduling, nor add dozens of new passes, nor significantly slow than the compiler, nor spend years on the process.
+I spent a week and a half making the simplest kinds of optimisations.
+I didn't want to get into serious academic algorithms, or get involved in the details of x64 instruction scheduling, nor add dozens of new passes, nor significantly slow down the compiler, nor spend years on the process.

 Just to get something a bit more respectable.